quic-go/docs/content/docs/quic/flowcontrol.md

 Flow control for data sent on streams is described in [Section 4.1 of RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000#section-4.1).
 QUIC imposes two separate limits:
 1. A per-stream limit, defining the maximum amount of data that can be sent on any stream.
-2. A per-connection limit specifying the total amount of data that can sent across all streams.
+2. A per-connection limit, specifying the total amount of data that can sent across all streams.

 The per-connection limit makes it possible to use relatively high per-stream limits, while avoiding to commit a large amount of memory.
 For example, a QUIC stack might configure a per-stream window of 5 MB and a per-connection limit of 10 MB.
 Even if the peer opens 100 streams at the same time, the maximum memory commitment is limit to 10 MB (and not 500 MB).